salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 A car that runs forever, a TV that powers itself, a device that generates infinite energy with no trade-offs?
 These aren’t interesting ideas.
 They’re lazy plot devices, the kind you’d expect from the first draft of a bad science fiction novel.

 Maxwell isn’t just selling a scam.
 He’s selling a dull, unimaginative scam.

+But beyond being boring, free energy scammers are also hilariously irrational in their proposed applications.
+Take Sacha Stone, who claims his free energy device will be used to grow fruit, or Maxwell himself, who envisions putting his free energy generator in a car.
+In a real breakthrough, an inventor wouldn’t announce his discovery with trivial ideas—instead, he’d quietly harness it to dominate energy-intensive markets.
+It’s like bad science fiction, where authors, stuck in their own time, fail to imagine any transformative use for a truly revolutionary technology.

 ### Link 11: Conclusion – The Final Genre Marker